 Welcome to WorldCrops

 This dramatic increase in immigrant populations has had a significant effect on the U.S. marketplace, including the demand for fresh produce.
-Hispanics and Asian-Americans now account for approximately 25% of all sales of fresh fruits and vegetables in supermarkets in the US.
+Latinos and Asians now account for approximately 25% of all sales of fresh fruits and vegetables in supermarkets in the US.

-This site is organized according to the countries in the world.
-One reason for this organizational structure is that many ethnic groups are concentrated in one area or neighborhood.
-For example, in Holyoke Massachusetts, the majority of the customers at farmers’ markets are Puerto Rican.
-In this case, a grower who sells at this market would want to check out the crops under "Puerto Rico".
+We have organized this site according to countries in the world.
+One reason for this organizational structure is that many ethnicities are concentrated in specific cities or neighborhoods.
+For example, Holyoke Massachusetts has the largest Puerto Rican population as a percentage of any city in the United States.
+In this case, a grower who wants to grow and market crops for the Latino population in Holyoke would want to check out the crops under "Puerto Rico" on this site.